guigarage/guigarage.github.io/pages/about.md

 ## About me

-I'm co-founder of Karakun AG and lives in Dortmund, Germany.
-I'm the founder and leader of the Java User Group Dortmund and gives talks and presentations in user groups and conferences.
-My JavaFX book "Mastering JavaFX 8 Controls" was released 2014 by Oracle press.
+I'm a co-founder of Karakun AG and live in Dortmund, Germany.
+I'm the founder and leader of the Java User Group Dortmund and give talks and presentations in user groups and conferences.
+My JavaFX book “Mastering JavaFX 8 Controls” was released in 2014 by Oracle press.
 I'm a JavaOne Rockstar, JSR expert group member and Java Champion.
-I be paqrt of the AdoptOpenJDK TSC.
+I'm a member of the AdoptOpenJDK TSC.

 ![Hendrik](/assets/posts/guigarage-legacy/profil.png)